Vitamin B12 Deficiency In Older Adults: Causes, Treatment, and More

 Older adults are at an increased risk of developing a vitamin B12 deficiency mainly due to malabsorption.

-Changes in diet or decreased food intake can also lead to inadequate intakes of the vitamin.
+Changes in diet or decreased food intake can also lead to an inadequate intake of the vitamin.
 But this is a much less common cause of vitamin B12 deficiency in older adults.

 Instead, up to 30% of older adults have a condition that decreases their ability to absorb vitamin B12 from food called atrophic gastritis (3).